togetherassessments/assessment-site/src/content/assessments/text-pages/about.md

 title: About
 image_alt: An image of Adriana smiling - a white femme presenting person with brown hair, wearing an inclusive pride lanyard
+seo_settings:
+  metaTitle: "About Adriana | Together Assessments"
+  metaDescription: "Meet Adriana, an independent practitioner with 10 years NHS experience.
+Neurodivergent-led ADHD and autism assessments in North Lincolnshire."
 ---
 ## **Who I am**